bryansteiner/gpu-passthrough-tutorial/README.md

 VIRSH_NVME_SSD=pci_0000_04_00_0
 ```

 Make sure to substitute the correct bus addresses for the devices you'd like to passthrough to your VM (in my case a GPU and SSD).
+Just in case it's still unclear, you get the virsh PCI device IDs from the `iommu.sh` script's output.
+Translate the address for each device as (i.e. `IOMMU Group 1 01:00.0` --> `pci_0000_01_00_0`).
 Now create two executable bash scripts:

 `bind_vfio.sh`:
 ```